Coveros/hol-copilot-lab/Instructions/Labs/Lab-2-Understanding-Project.md

 **Choose Your Development Language**

-Participants now select their preferred stack from these options:
+You should now select their preferred stack from these options:

 | Language                           | Use Case                         | Strengths                                    |
 |------------------------------------|----------------------------------|----------------------------------------------|